About our historical village

 We're happy to try and help with any enquiries by searching through our archives, which include St Peter & St Paul's BDM (Births, Death & Marriage) records.

-What is the Knapton History Group's background?
+What's the Knapton History Group's background?

 The original history club was formed over twenty years ago by a few village residents who shared a passion to explore our village's history and the people that lived here.
 When the founder died, it was taken over by our then village historian who did wonderful work developing the group and the building the archive until she moved away several years ago, and the group disbanded.